-The Office of Admissions & Records, Queen Lili'uokalani Center for Student Services Room 001, (808) 956-8975, must be informed of name, address, telephone number, and Email address changes.
-Official change of information with the Admissions & Records Office may be registered in person or online by using the MyUH portal website "View/Update My Address(es) and Phone(s)" option.
+The Office of the Registrar, Queen Lili'uokalani Center for Student Services Room 010, (808) 956-8010, must be informed of name, address, telephone number, and Email address changes.
+Official change of information with the Office of the Registrar may be registered in person or online.